Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 Functions are named after mathematical functions: f(x) = x * x.
 In JavaScript this would become `function square(x) { return (x * x); }`

 Other languages can use terms like "subroutine" or "procedure" to describe a function.
 Fortran IV used to provide SUBROUTINE which returned no value, and FUNCTION which did return a value.
-In modern languages a "function" can return or not return a value just as you wish, and you can also use or ignore the return value afterwards.
+In modern languages a "function" can return or not return a value just as you like, and you can also use or ignore the return value afterwards, as you like.

 A neatly self-contained function can be replaced with a better version at a future time: a standard example would be a "sorting" function.
 With low numbers of test data items that need to be sorted into order in some sort() function, a simple "bubble sort" might be fine.
 This runs in O(N2), which is academic speak for "Order N squared", meaning the time to sort a list of N items is approximately proportional to N squared.
 This goes up quite rapidly, but it's not going to be a problem until N reaches high numbers, maybe thousands or tens of thousands.